 Leading to the opening of her Midtown Atlanta-based firm, Ms. Oblander served as the Finance Director for the Roy Barnes for Governor Campaign.
 Under her direction, the 1998 Barnes campaign raised over $12 million, allowing for a hard-fought victory in the general election.
 Ms. Oblander’s fundraising during the 2002 Barnes re-election established an all-time Georgia political record by raising over $22,000,000.

-Kristin served as the Southeastern Finance Director for the Democratic National Committee during the 2006, 2008 and 2010 election cycles.
-The region included eight states where she was responsible for staging events with President Obama, Vice-President Biden, Chairman Tim Kaine and numerous White House officials, Cabinet Members and surrogates.
+Ms. Oblander served as Southern Finance Director for the 2004 John Kerry for President Campaign.
+She also served as the Southeastern Finance Director for the Democratic National Committee during 2006, 2008 and 2010 election cycles.
+The region included eight states where she was responsible for staging events with President Obama, Vice-President Biden, DNC Chairmen Howard Dean and Tim Kaine, as well as numerous White House officials, Cabinet Members and surrogates.

 Ms. Oblander has been a featured fundraising speaker at many national training seminars and conferences including: the White House Project, the Legislative Candidate Training for the Georgia Democratic Party, the Burris School of Government Candidate Training, the Stennis Center for Southern Women in Public Service, the Campaigns & Elections Political Training Seminar, the New Leader’s Council and the National Center for Transportation Excellence.